2025 Mid-Session Legislative Update

 Leading the Way: CAI-CLAC 2025 Advocacy Week and Hot Bills

-The CAI California Legislative Action Committee (CAI-CLAC) is approaching their annual Advocacy Week in Sacramento on April 22-24, 2025.
-Now that the legislative session is in full swing and the bill introduction deadline has passed, the Advocacy team has pulled together a list of “hot bills” and positions for our managers, homeowner leaders, and business partners.
+The CAI California Legislative Action Committee (CAI-CLAC) wrapped up their annual Advocacy Week in Sacramento on April 22-24, 2025.
+Now that the second half of legislative session is in full swing and the bill introduction deadline has passed, the Advocacy team has pulled together a list of updates on the “hot bills” and positions for our managers, homeowner leaders, and business partners.

 The number of bills that could negatively impact community associations continues to grow, and we are actively monitoring bills as they move through the legislature.